venkateshtata/Fashion-Vector/README.md

 }

-trail = Unified("ps") # set it to "ps" for using Google Pub/Sub and "kafka" to use Apache Kafka trail.consume(google_config) # change the config according to the service you want to use
+trail = Client("kafka", kafka_config) # set it to "ps" for using Google Pub/Sub and "kafka" to use Apache Kafka and change the config according to the service you want to use

+trail.consume()

 ```

-* Example for publishing to a topic on Cloud Pub/Sub using vectorai :
+* Producer Example  :
 ```
-from vectorai import Unified
+from vectorai import Client

+kafka_config = {
+	'bootstrap_servers': ['localhost:9092'],
+	'topic': 'send_image',
+	'group_id': 'consumer-group-a'
+}

 google_config = {
 	'google_project_id': 'vectorai-329503',
 	'google_topic_id': 'fashion'
 }

-image_path = "path/to/image"
+image_path = "/home/venkatesh/Desktop/vector_assignment/inference_test_images/test_image2.jpeg"

-trail = Unified("ps") # set it to "ps" for using Google Pub/Sub and "kafka" to use Apache Kafka trail.produce(google_config, image_path) # change the config according to the service you want to use
+trail = Client("kafka", kafka_config) # set it to "ps" for using Google Pub/Sub and "kafka" to use Apache Kafka mand change the config according to the service you want to use

+trail.produce(image_path)
 ```